fmodica/fretboard/README.md

 }]
 ```

 numFrets: 15 by default

 isChordMode: A boolean which when true means that only one note can be clicked on a string at a time.
 It defaults to true.
+Set it to false when you want to allow the user to click scales onto the fretboard.
 Technically what happens is a "clicked" CSS class gets added to a clicked note and that CSS class is removed from all other notes on that string.
 The default CSS sets a background color on the clicked note.
-Set it to false to allow clicking of scales onto the fretboard.

 noteClickingDisabled: If this is true a user cannot click a note.
 This might be useful if you are taking information about the fretboard and sending it to the server and you don't want someone to be able to click during that time (kind of like disabling a form's inputs while the form is being submitted).
 The user can still hover over notes to see their letters (upon hovering a "hover" CSS class is added to the note, and the default CSS animates its opacity).
 TODO - a disabled CSS class should be added somewhere in the HTML when this is true so it can be reacted to in CSS (perhaps don't allow showing of the notes on hover either).

-dimensionsFunc: This function allows you to return an object with "height" and/or "width" properties which will determine the height/width of the fretboard-body if the default behavior (filling the space of the fretboard-container element) is not sufficient.
-This function will be passed the fretboard-body and fretboard-container as jQuery objects.
-If your return object has a width property, remove the width from the fretboard-container in your CSS.
-I like to return an object with only a height property (as shown below), which is based on the number of strings on the fretboard.
-I keep the width defined in fretboard-container CSS, since it's usually less complex to define.
+dimensionsFunc: The default function will make the ".fretboard-body" element grow via animation to meet the width and height of its container, which is the ".fretboard-container" element.
+Technically, this means you can simply set the ".fretboard-container" height/width in CSS, and that will often be sufficient for responsive behavior.
+But you can supply your own dimensionsFunc function if you want the height/width of the fretboard body to be a complex function of perhaps the number of strings, frets, etc.

+Here is an example dimensionsFunc override.
+You are passed the ".fretboard-container" and ".fretboard-body" as jQuery objects.
+You then return an object with height and/or width properties:

 ```
 function($fretboardContainer, $fretboardBody) {
-    // "this" will be the options object into which we place this function var options = this,
+    // "this" will be the configuration object into which we place this function var options = this,
         numStrings = options.tuning.length;

     return {
         height: numStrings * 32
+        // Return a width property too if you want
     };
 }
 ```

 animationSpeed: This determines how fast the fretboard body and all inner elements are animated.
 The default is 500 (ms).

 Pass your configuration object in when initializing the fretboard: